About the Journal

 If you did not answer "yes" to any of the questions above, we will publish "Competing interests: None declared."

 The above questions are limited to financial interests; however, you might want to disclose another sort of conflict of interest that would embarrass you if it became generally known after publication.
 The following list gives some examples:

-A close relationship with, or a strong antipathy to, a person whose interests may be affected by publication of your paper.
+A close relationship with, or a strong antipathy to, a person whose interests may be affected by the publication of your paper.

-An academic link or rivalry with somebody whose interests may be affected by publication of your paper.
+An academic link or rivalry with somebody whose interests may be affected by the publication of your paper.

-Membership of a political party or special interest group whose interests may be affected by publication of your paper.
+Membership of a political party or special interest group whose interests may be affected by the publication of your paper.

 A deep personal or religious conviction that may have affected what you wrote and that readers should be aware of when reading your paper.

 If you want to declare such a competing interest then please add it to your statement above.